frnhr/HomingArrow/README.md

 value           | explanation
 ----------------|------------------------------------------------------------------
-current_lat     | Latitude of current location, read from GPS module current_lon     | Longitude of current location, read from GPS module target_lat      | Latitude of target location, set using `set_target` command target_lon      | Longitude of target location, set using `set_target` command distance        | Distance from current location to target location.
+current_lat     | Latitude of current location, read from GPS module. current_lon     | Longitude of current location, read from GPS module. target_lat      | Latitude of target location, set using `set_target` command. target_lon      | Longitude of target location, set using `set_target` command. distance        | Distance from current location to target location.
 Not accurate for large distances (hundreds of kilometers) because it ignores Earth curvature. gps_fix         | Whether GPS module has a fix.
 If a fix is lost, the device will continue to operate with previously acquired position. delta_az        | Difference between azimuth to target and azimuth pointed by the arrow.
 Related to `MOTOR_DEADZONE` parameter.